jarrahtech/HexTacToe/README.md

 ## Notes

+* The Babylon.js code was imported in Scala.js using ScalablyTyped.
+That facade is in a separate library (`libraryDependencies += "com.jarrahtechnology" %%% "babylonjsfacade" % "6.2.0"` for the 6.2 release of Babylon.js) so that all the different libraries that use it don't need to import and compile it repeatedly (it is quite large).
 * It appears that extension methods can not be exported in Scala.js, so I have not used them
 * When loading a mesh, ensure that the name provided matches the name inside the loaded file (it may not be what you expect)
 * `typings.babylonjs.*` contains Babylon.js' interfaces while `typings.babylonjs.global.*` contains the concrete classes (this took me far to long to work out).
 To make this clearer, the latter is imported as `BABYLON_IMPL` in the scala code